 If your cat seems generally well apart from the diarrhea, try withholding food for 24 hours, then give them a light meal (fish or chicken with plain boiled rice are more easily digested than red meat).

 If their appetite's good and the next stools are normal, there's probably no need to worry.
+In addition, the following tips may help.

 Avoid the temptation to give 'over-the-counter' diarrhea remedies.
 If your cat is sick enough to need these, you're better off calling the vet for advice.